Study in Canada

-Canada which is a confederation of ten provinces and three territories is the most preferred destination for international education aspirants.
-As per Canadian constitution, the provincial governments are exclusively responsible for all levels of education.
-Canada Education System stands amongst the top education performers across the globe.
+A confederation of ten provinces and three territories, Canada is the preferred destination for international education aspirants.
+As per the Canadian constitution, the provincial governments are exclusively responsible for all levels of education, and the Education System in Canada One of the Best in the World.

-The Canada education at the post-secondary level can be acquired from universities, university colleges, Community colleges, Career Colleges and Technical institutes.
+Education in Canada at the post-secondary level: You can acquire Canadian education at the post-secondary level from universities, university colleges, Community colleges, Career Colleges, and Technical institutes.

 Universities: The universities in Canada are majorly publicly funded.
-Thus, the education offered here is undoubtedly of high quality across the rural and urban set ups.
-Also these universities are internationally recognized for the high standards of teaching and research.
+Thus, the education offered here is of high quality across the rural and urban setups.
+Also, these universities are internationally recognized for their high standards of teaching and research.

-University Colleges: Under this setting the students will find an arrangement of Canadian university and college ethnicities with a great emphasis of applied and study programs available in campus environments.
-Here students will find a wide choice of programs in addition to practically-oriented college diplomas and certificates.
+University Colleges: Under this setting, the students will find an arrangement of Canadian university and college ethnicities, emphasizing applied and study programs available in campus environments.
+Here students will find a wide range of programs in addition to practically-oriented college diplomas and certificates.

-These colleges are mainly responsible for training needs of business, industry and the public service industries.
-Such colleges fulfill the academic requisites of vocationally-oriented graduates, job-seeking graduates, along with lifelong learning needs of the professionals.
+Community Colleges: These colleges are mainly responsible for the training needs of business, industry, and public service industries.
+Such colleges fulfil the academic requisites of vocationally-oriented graduates, job-seeking graduates, and the lifelong learning needs of professionals.

-Canada Education System offers education at various levels.
-These may include: Certificate, Diploma, Bachelor’s degree, Bachelor’s degree (Honours), Masters, Doctorate or Ph.d, and the Academic Year.
+Levels of Education: Canada Education System offers education at various levels.
+These may include Certificate, Diploma, Bachelor’s degree, Bachelor’s degree (Honors), Masters, Doctorate or PhD, and the Academic Year.

 Certificate: Post Senior Secondary education majorly for one year offered specifically in colleges.

-Diploma: Post senior secondary qualification usually for one to two years usually offered in colleges.
+Diploma: Post senior secondary qualification usually for one to two years offered in colleges.

-Doctorate or Ph.D.: Highest qualification awarded on completion of four to seven years of study in a particular stream or specialization.
-It also comprises some coursework, but mainly evaluated on unique research and thesis submitted.
+Doctorate or PhD: Highest qualification awarded on completion of four to seven years of study in a particular stream or specialization.
+It also comprises some coursework but is mainly based on submitting unique research and thesis.

 The academic year: It usually begins in September and completes in May.
-Academic year normally comprises of two semesters and the second semester begins in January.
-There are institutes that have a trimester system comprising three semesters in an academic year.
+The academic year typically comprises two semesters, and the second semester starts in January.
+Some institutes have a trimester system comprising three semesters in an academic year.